 |This weekly bulletin insert complements the curriculum published by the Department of Christian Education of the Orthodox Church in America.
 This and many other Christian Education resources are available at http://dce.oca.org.|

-Saint Thecla was a contemporary of Saint Paul who became an evangelizer, as Paul was, after hearing his teachings.
+Saint Thecla was a contemporary of Saint Paul who became an evangelizer after hearing his teachings.

 Thecla was born to a rich family in Iconium, a town in Asia Minor.
 She was expected to marry, and marry well.
 In fact, her mother had a young man picked out for her.
-He had an excellent position, and could offer Thecla a secure life.
-This was important in Thecla's day.
-An unmarried woman could find herself with no support and no money.
+He had an excellent position and could offer Thecla a secure life.
+This was important in Thecla's day because an unmarried woman could find herself with no support and no money.
 Marriage assured a stable place in society, with children to carry on the family name.

-Late at night, Thecla secretly went to the prison, bribed the guards, and stayed to hear Paul's teachings.
+Late at night Thecla secretly went to the prison, bribed the guards, and stayed to hear Paul's teaching.
 When her family found her, they turned her and Paul over to the authorities.
-Paul was driven from the city, and Thecla was sentenced to death.
+Paul was driven from the city and Thecla was sentenced to death.
 Her mother was so angry at her daughter's disobedient "madness" that she wouldn't intervene.

-Once again, though, a powerful man—the city governor—tried to turn Thecla toward marriage, and when she hurt his pride by refusing, he denounced her to the authorities.
+But once again a powerful person, this time the city governor, tried to turn Thecla toward marriage.
+When she hurt his pride by refusing he denounced her to the authorities.
 She was arrested and sentenced to die in the arena.
 But the wild beasts wouldn't harm her, and when their attempt to drown her also failed, the officials were so frightened that they let her go.
 She retreated to a rocky desert cave in the mountains near the town of Ma'aloula, Syria.
 Through her prayer she converted many and gathered other women monastics around her.
-She counseled people and healed the sick, never asking for money..
+She counseled people and healed the sick, never asking for money.

-Even here, though, she was pursued.
+Even there, though, she was pursued.
 Jealous pagan doctors sent young men to harm the saint, now an old woman.
-But God, hearing her prayers, opened up a fissure in the rock of the cave.
+But God heard her prayers and opened up a fissure in the rock of the cave.
 Thecla rushed into the space, which immediately closed up again.